isomerpages/moe-fuhuapri/_general-information/School Vendors/School Uniform.md

-Parents should only visit the school for the purchase at the stated time (Tuesday, 1.30pm to 3pm) and report to the guardhouse first.
+Parents should only visit the school for the purchase at the stated time (Tuesday, 1.40pm to 3pm) and report to the guardhouse first.
 Safe management measures must be following during the visit.

 For year-end Uniform sales, parents will purchase the uniform for their children strictly based on the dates assigned for respective levels.
 Information will be provided in the year-end Uniform list.

+For enquiries, you may contact Mr Koh at Tel: 6466 5697 or HP No. 9029 5135.

 **Finest Fashion Centre**